simpledotorg/container-deployment/doc/ BangladeshMigrationNotes.md

 ## Database Backups

-Ensure that databases are backed up to a different data center or cloud-based storage for disaster recovery purposes.
+Ensure that databases are backed up to a separate data center or cloud-based storage for disaster recovery purposes.
+We use the [Pg Operator](https://github.com/CrunchyData/postgres-operator) for deploying Postgres clusters, which supports periodic backups.
+This can be utilized here as well.
+If a cloud provider is not an option, S3-compatible servers like [MinIO](https://min.io/) can be deployed and used.
+Alternatively, a custom cron script, such as [this example](https://github.com/simpledotorg/container-deployment/pull/200), can also be implemented.

 ## Migration Strategy